-The following table details the Group's sensitivity to a reasonably possible change of 3% (2015: 3%) in exchange rate of USD and HKD against RMB while all other variables are held constant.
-The sensitivity analysis includes only outstanding foreign currency denominated monetary items (excluding derivative financial instruments) and adjusts their translation at the end of each reporting period for a 3% (2015: 3%) change in foreign currency rates.
+The following table details the Group's sensitivity to a reasonably possible change of 3% (2016: 3%) in exchange rate of USD and HKD against RMB while all other variables are held constant.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items (excluding derivative financial instruments) and adjusts their translation at the end of each reporting period for a 3% (2016: 3%) change in foreign currency rates.

-The sensitivity analysis includes bank balances and cash, borrowings and loans from the ultimate holding company where the denomination of the balances is in a currency other than the currency of the respective group entities.
-A positive number below indicates an increase in profit before taxation for the year where RMB strengthens by 3% (2015: 3%) against USD and HKD.
-For a 3% (2015: 3%) weakening of RMB against USD and HKD, there would be an equal but opposite impact on the profit before taxation for the year, and the balances below would be negative.
+The sensitivity analysis includes bank balances and cash and borrowings where the denomination of the balances is in a currency other than the functional currency of the respective group entities.
+A positive number below indicates an increase in profit before taxation for the year where RMB strengthens by 3% (2016: 3%) against USD and HKD.
+For a 3% (2016: 3%) weakening of RMB against USD and HKD, there would be an equal but opposite impact on the profit before taxation for the year, and the balances below would be negative.
 This is mainly attributable to the Group's exposure to foreign exchange on its foreign currency borrowings.

-2016 2015

-HK\$'000 HK\$'000

-Profit before taxation for the year 89,281 201,460
+2017 HK\$'000 2016 HK\$'000 Profit before taxation for the year 95,600 89,281

 The following details the Group's sensitivity based on the exposure to the Group's cross currency swap contracts and foreign currency forward contracts outstanding at the end of the reporting period.
 The sensitivity to foreign currency risk has been determined based on management's assessment of the reasonably possible change in forward exchange rate of USD and HKD against RMB.
-If the forward exchange rate of USD and HKD is 3% (2015: 3%) higher/lower while all other input variables of the valuation models are held constant, the Group's profit before taxation for the year ended 31 December 2016 would increase/decrease by HK\$86,144,000 (2015: Nil) as a result of the change in fair value of these financial derivatives.
+If the forward exchange rate of USD and HKD against RMB.
+If the forward exchange rate of USD and HKD against RMB all other input variables of the valuation models are held constant, the Group's profit before taxation for the year ended 31 December 2017 would increase/decrease by HK\$90,366,000 (2016: HK\$86,144,000) as a result of the change in fair value of these financial derivatives.